 The members of Renner board of executive officers are the Company‘s legal representatives and are primarily responsible for managing its day-to-day operations and implementing the general policies and guidelines set forth by Renner Board of Directors.

-According to Renner bylaws, the Board of Executive Officers, members of which shall be elected and removed from office at any time by the Board of Directors, shall be composed of four to eight Executive Officers, one of them the Chief Executive Officer, one of them the Chief Financial and Administrative Officer, one of them the Chief Operating Officer, one of them the Chief Product Officer, one of them the Chief Human Resources Officer, one of them the Chief Information Officer and the other without a specific designation, all of them with two year term of office, re-election is authorized.
+According to Renner bylaws, the Board of Executive Officers, members of which shall be elected and removed from office at any time by the Board of Directors, shall be composed of four to ten Executive Officers, one of them the Chief Executive Officer, one of them the Chief Financial and Administrative Officer, one of them Investor Relations Officer and all others shall remain as Officers, with particular titles to be defined by the Board of Directors in Minutes of meetings thereof at the time of the election of the Executive Board, all of them with two year term of office, re-election is authorized.
 The Board of Directors shall designate one of the Company’s Executive Officers for the position as Investor Relations.
 The members shall be invested in office by instrument drawn up in proper book, signed by the manager invested in office, which should incorporate compliance with the said commitment clause in Company‘s Bylaws and their agreement to the Novo Mercado Listing Regulations, being discharged any management guarantee, and conditioned to the subscription of the Company’s Conduct Code and, and Internal Regulation of the Board of Executive Officers, as well as the statement referred to in CVM Instruction 358, dated January 3, 2002.

 The Board of Executive Officers has full powers to carry out the necessary activities for the ordinary course of business of the Company and the attainment of the corporate purpose, regardless of how special they may be, including the sale and encumbrance of the Company‘s permanent assets waiver of rights, compromise and agree, pursuant to the applicable legal or statutory provisions.
-Each Executive Officer has the duty to assist and support the Chief Executive Officer in the management of the Company‘s businesses and carry out the activities related to the attributions assigned to them by the Board of Directors, in addition to their specific duties listed below:
+Each Executive Officer has the duty to assist and support the Chief Executive Officer in the management of the Company‘s businesses and carry out the activities related to the attributions assigned to them by the Board of Directors.

 Currently, Renner‘s Management has the Executive Officers below, whose mandate will terminate at the 2022 General Shareholders’ Meeting, when a new election will be held.
 The current Board of Executive Officers is as set forth: